Stranger6667/postmarker/README.rst

 Python support
 ==============

-Postmarker supports Python 2.7, 3.4+ and PyPy.
+Postmarker supports Python 2.6, 2.7, 3.3+ and PyPy and PyPy3.